AwpticGH/BET/readme.md

 ### Testing with Postman
 You can use the following URL to get my API collection for testing the application. https://api.postman.com/collections/22665825-4a237774-ea06-412e-be63-5d99fa075d77?access_key=PMAT-01JC3DEEWQQMK4X4T08TB6Z1RX

+**NOTE This collection is used for testing as there is no sensitive data used.
+Please don't judge :) I'm not gonna be spilling secret keys if they're important**